 Identity is the defining characteristic and quality of a person or thing.
-Within a collective of people, identity is also rooted in the sense of belonging.
-After the 1970 U.S. carpet bombing of Cambodia, codenamed “Operation Menu”, Cambodia and her people suffered a deadly and traumatic social and cultural revolution.
-The Khmer Rouge regime consequently led to the largest displacement of Khmer people.
-Seeking refuge in a foreign land, assimilation, and preservation of the homeland cultural identity lead to a third cultural identity that is not the homeland’s, nor the new country.
+Within a collective of people, identity is rooted in the sense of belonging.
+After Cambodia’s 1970 U.S. carpet bombing, codenamed “Operation Menu,” Cambodia and its people suffered a deadly and traumatic social and cultural revolution.
+The Khmer Rouge regime consequently led to the most significant displacement of the Khmer people.
+Seeking refuge in a foreign land, assimilation, and preservation of the homeland’s cultural identity has led to a third cultural identity that is not the homeland’s nor the new country.

 We are part of the Khmer artist and storytelling community, the protectors of Khmer culture and identity.
-We aim to educate ourselves and others about Khmer history so that we can be well informed as we explore and shape our contemporary Khmer identity.
+We aim to educate ourselves and others about Khmer history to be well informed as we explore and shape our contemporary Khmer identity.”

 Daveth Cheth: Founder, Visionary, Writer